 It is difficult to determine how long post-incarceration syndrome (PICS) may last, as there is limited research on the topic.
 However, factors that may influence the duration of PICS include the individual's pre-incarceration mental health status, the duration of their incarceration, the conditions of their imprisonment, and the level of support and resources available to them upon reentry.

-One study found that individuals who had been incarcerated were at increased risk for mental health problems, including depression and anxiety, up to 5 years after release (Wessely et al., 2005).
+Individuals who had been incarcerated are at increased risk for mental health problems, including depression and anxiety lasting up to 5 year or more based on other factor.

 It is difficult to determine how long PICS may last, as it likely varies from person to person.
 It is important for individuals who have been affected by PICS to have access to mental health treatment and support to help manage their symptoms and improve their overall well-being.